DesmetQuentin/seastersdb/docs/data/index.rst

 Data
 ====

-The SEASTERS database includes data from four station networks across Southeast Asia.
+The SEASTERS database includes data from four station networks across Southeast Asia [*]_.
-The cards below point the networks' description, with useful links and references.
+The cards below point to pages providing their description, with useful information, links and references.

 .. toctree::
    :maxdepth: 1